nativescript-vue/nativescript-vue.org/content/docs/en/elements/layouts/flexbox-layout.md

 <img class="md:w-1/2 lg:w-1/3" src="https://art.nativescript-vue.org/layouts/flexbox_layout_wrap.svg" />

 #### Column flex layout with reverse order and items with a different `alignSelf`

+The following example shows how to use:

+* `flexDirection` to place items in a column, starting from the bottom.
+* `justifyContent` to create equal spacing between the vertically placed items.
+* `alignSelf` to modify the position of items across the main axis.

 ```html
 <FlexboxLayout flexDirection="column-reverse"